darktrojan/idldocs/nsIAbDirectory.rst

 directory.
 You should call this function on the resource with the same uri as the listCard.

-@param  listCard  A nsIAbCard version of the mailing list with the new values.

 Parameters
 ^^^^^^^^^^

 * ``in nsIAbCard listCard``
+  A nsIAbCard version of the mailing list with the new values.

 Return value
 ^^^^^^^^^^^^